apache/doris/docs/en/docs/data-operate/import/import-way/spark-load-manual.md

 ## FAQ

+* Spark load does not yet support the import of Doris table fields that are of type String.
+If your table fields are of type String, please change them to type varchar, otherwise the import will fail, prompting `type:ETL_QUALITY_UNSATISFIED; msg:quality not good enough to cancel`
 * When using spark load, the `HADOOP_CONF_DIR` environment variable is no set in the `spark-env.sh`.

 If the `HADOOP_CONF_DIR` environment variable is not set, the error `When running with master 'yarn' either HADOOP_CONF_DIR or YARN_CONF_DIR must be set in the environment` will be reported.